Constellation-Labs/tessellation/SETUP.md

 Install the latest version of _SBT_ in order to compile the code base and run unit tests.

-After _SBT_ is installed, it needs to be configured.
-The instructions for that are in _CONTRIBUTING.md_.

 ## Fedora Linux

 On Linux, you can follow the instructions provided by _SBT_, [link](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html).